-1. It’s all about the user experience
+1. In financial services, It’s all about the user experience

 Whether you’re teaching people about their FICO score or motivating them to become empowered with their finances, making a one-on-one connection is the greatest way to make an impact on your customer.
 Gone are the days of simply sending out a generic-one-size-fits-all e-blast.
 These days using new technology, like social analytics tools, allows you to design and deliver a tailored customer experience.
 By diving into the personality of your customer you can design a narrative specific to your customer’s needs helping them to connect with the content you are delivering on a deeper more meaningful level.

-2. Focus on financial health
+2. Focus on your financial health

 While credit scores and income give a high-level snapshot of a person’s financial history, they don’t tell the complete story.
 Financial Health is a multi-faceted story of a person’s savings, retirement, spending on fixed and non-discretionary expenses, debt to credit ratio, and of course the credit score.
 These days companies are moving away from that single snapshot view—focusing more and more on the full story of financial health.